Emilia Pérez: Accolades

 Karla Sofía Gascón and Zoe Saldaña earned Academy Award nominations for Best Actress and Best Supporting Actress for their performances, with Saldaña winning.

-At the 2024 Cannes Film Festival, stars Karla Sofía Gascón, Selena Gomez, Adriana Paz, and Zoe Saldaña collectively won the Best Actress award, while director Jacques Audiard won the Jury Prize and Clément Ducol and Camille won the Soundtrack Award.
+At the 2024 Cannes Film Festival, stars Karla Sofía Gascón, Selena Gomez, Adriana Paz, and Zoe Saldaña collectively won the Best Actress Award, while director Jacques Audiard won the Jury Prize, and Clément Ducol and Camille won the Soundtrack Award.
 The film was also nominated for the Palme d'Or and the Queer Palm.
 It was also named one of the Top 10 Films of 2024 by the American Film Institute.

-At the 97th Academy Awards, Emilia Pérez received a leading 13 nominations, including Best Picture, Best Director for Audiard, Best Actress for Gascón, who is the first openly trans woman to be nominated in the category, and Best Supporting Actress for Saldaña.
-The film won two awards: Best Supporting Actress for Saldaña, and Best Original Song for "El mal".
-At the 82nd Golden Globe Awards, Emilia Pérez won four awards, including Best Motion Picture – Musical or Comedy and Best Foreign Language Film, from 10 nominations.
+At the 97th Academy Awards, Emilia Pérez received a leading 13 nominations, including Best Picture, Best Director for Audiard, Best Actress for Gascón, who became the first openly transgender actor nominated for an Oscar, and Best Supporting Actress for Saldaña.
+The film ultimately won two awards: Best Supporting Actress for Saldaña and Best Original Song for "El Mal".
+At the 82nd Golden Globe Awards, Emilia Pérez won four awards, including Best Motion Picture – Musical or Comedy and Best Motion Picture – Non-English Language, from 10 nominations.
 Emilia Pérez is also the most-nominated non-English-language film at both ceremonies.

-Emilia Pérez received 11 nominations at the 78th British Academy Film Awards, including Best Film, Best Director, Best Actress in a Leading Role for Gascón, and Best Actress in a Supporting Role for both Gomez and Saldaña.
-The film received three nominations at the 31st Screen Actors Guild Awards: Outstanding Performance by a Cast in a Motion Picture for Gascón, Gomez, Paz, and Saldaña, Outstanding Performance by a Female Actor in a Leading Role for Gascón, and Outstanding Performance by a Female Actor in a Supporting Role for Saldaña.
+Emilia Pérez received 11 nominations at the 78th British Academy Film Awards, including Best Film, Best Director, Best Actress in a Leading Role for Gascón, and Best Actress in a Supporting Role for both Gomez and Saldaña, winning for Saldaña and Best Film Not in the English Language.
+The film received three nominations at the 31st Screen Actors Guild Awards: Outstanding Performance by a Cast in a Motion Picture for Gascón, Gomez, Paz, and Saldaña, Outstanding Performance by a Female Actor in a Leading Role for Gascón, and Outstanding Performance by a Female Actor in a Supporting Role for Saldaña, with the latter winning.

-Emilia Pérez received 13 nominations at the 50th César Awards, including Best Film, Best Director, and Best Actress for both Gascón and Saldaña.
+Emilia Pérez received 13 nominations at the 50th César Awards, including Best Film, Best Director, and Best Actress for both Gascón and Saldaña, winning seven.
 The film also won five European Film Awards, including Best Film, Best Director, and Best Actress for Gascón.
 At the 30th Critics' Choice Awards, the film received 10 nominations, including Best Picture, Best Director, Best Actress for Gascón, Best Supporting Actress for Saldaña, and Best Acting Ensemble.
+The film won three awards: Best Supporting Actress (Saldaña), Best Foreign Language Film, and Best Song ("El Mal").

-Certain commentators were critical of its awards season dominance, considering the film "Oscar bait".
+Several commentators were critical of its awards season dominance, considering the film "Oscar bait".
+(Note: Attributed to multiple references:)